rrthomas/nancy/README.md

 [TXR]: https://www.nongnu.org/txr

-Nancy is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in TypeScript.
+Nancy is free software, licensed under the GNU GPL version 3 (or, at your option, any later version), and written in Python.
 See the file COPYING.

 See the [Cookbook](Cookbook.md) for examples.